vilocha/PePApipe-pipeline/README.md

 Finally, the last bash script is needed to carry out an overall analysis using MultiQC (File 8).

 This pipeline was originally built and designed to be launched using a slurm protocol.
-The launching command is either 'sbatch run_pipe_single.sh' or 'sbatch run_pipe_batch.sh' and if we want to follow the execution on the screen the following command must be typed on the same terminal (do not open a new terminal for this): 'tail -F pipeline_log.txt'.
+The launching command is either 'sbatch run_pipe_single.sh' or 'sbatch run_pipe_batch.sh' and if we want to follow the execution on the screen the following command must be typed on the same terminal (do not open a new terminal for this): `tail -F pipeline_log.txt`.
 After typing this line, an immediate message will appear telling us that "the pipeline_log.txt has not been found", but once the job enters a node and the execution commences the message will be that "the pipeline_log.txt was found" and from that moment we can start seeing the progress on the terminal screen.

 In summary, all files used, their running codes and the orden of execution are listed below: